Chances are that if you’ve headed to Disney World recently, you’ve done so with a MagicBand on your wrist and your phone in your hand.

-Hint: This spot is also where you’ll be able to see Extra Magic Hours and sometimes special event hours!
+Hint: This spot is also where you’ll be able to see some special event hours!

-The home screen will also keep you updated with your plans and what’s next.
+The home screen will also have notifications to keep you updated with your plans and what’s next.
 Headed to your hotel soon?
-You might see a prompt to Mobile Check-In.
+You might see a prompt to use Mobile Check-In.
 Got an Advance Dining Reservation coming up?
 You could see the prompt for Mobile Dine Check-In!

-Plus, keeping a close eye on your plans will help you to make sure you don’t miss any upcoming reservations for dining, experiences, or Fastpasses.
+Plus, keeping a close eye on your plans will help you to make sure you don’t miss any upcoming reservations for dining, experiences, or Genie+ Lightning Lanes.

-Speaking of plans, the home page is also where you can join Virtual Queues when they’re active.
-Right now, you’ll probably spot one for Rise of the Resistance.
+Speaking of plans, the home page is also where you can join Virtual Queues like the latest one for Guardians of the Galaxy: Cosmic Rewind.

-Finally, you can check in on your PhotoPass pictures and purchase Memory Maker.
+You can also check in on your PhotoPass pictures and purchase Memory Maker.
 If you have Memory Maker, you’re able to download and keep the pics from the previews!